 - 1. The school will implement a one week "in jeopardy" period whenever a student has a cumulative failing average during the nine week period, in any class the student will be verbally notified by the teacher(s) for that subject area(s) on Monday (or the first school day) each week.
 The teacher(s) will explain to the student the reasons for the failing grade and what the student should do to remedy the problems.
 It is the student's responsibility to seek additional help (if appropriate) from the teacher to improve the failing grade(s).
-Grades will begin being checked at the end of the 2nd week of each quarter. - If the student is still failing in the same class the following week, the student would then be ineligible for a one week period.
+Grades will begin being checked at the end of the 2nd week of each semester. - If the student is still failing in the same class the following week, the student would then be ineligible for a one week period.
 The student could participate in practice but not in competition.
 Ineligibility would continue until the student is no longer failing the class in question. - 3.
-The student's parents will be notified by letter or phone from the teachers when their child is placed on the "in jeopardy" list. - 4.
+The student's parents will be notified by letter, email, or phone from the teachers when their child is placed on the "in jeopardy" list. - 4.
 Teachers, when turning in their list of students "in jeopardy", will note reason(s) for failing grade(s) to the administration. - 5.
 Teachers will list all students who have earned a cumulative grade of 76% or below during the current grading period.
-If a student is on this "endangered" list (76% or below), he/she will have restricted privileges until they are no longer considered to be in danger of failing, but will be restricted for a minimum of one week. - 6.
-Students demonstrating poor self-discipline in regard to attitude and/or behavior may be declared ineligible for participation in school activities by the principal.
+If a student is on this "endangered" list (76% or below), he/she will have restricted privileges as determined by the teacher and principal until they are no longer considered to be in danger of failing, but will be restricted for a minimum of one week. - 6.
+Students demonstrating poor self-discipline in regard to attitude and/or behavior may be declared ineligible for participation in both school activities and extra curricular activities by the principal.
 A teacher may recommend such, to be determined by the principal.
-Students that are failing in only one class, during each grading period, may be declared ineligible by the principal, after consultation with the teacher, if the student is not demonstrating the effort necessary to improve the failing grade.
+Students who are failing in only one class, during each grading period, may be declared ineligible by the principal, after consultation with the teacher, if the student is not demonstrating the effort necessary to improve the failing grade. - 7.
+Students who choose to drop a dual credit course after the free drop/add period (as determined by the offering institution) will be deemed ineligible for 14 calendar days following the dropping/withdrawal of that course if the student is failing at the time of dropping the course.

-Students who fail to pass a class for a quarter or semester will be ineligible until the beginning of the third (3rd) week of the following quarter.
-If the student is still not passing the class, he/she will remain ineligible according to the according to the other eligibility rules in effect throughout the quarter
+Students who fail a class in the fall semester will be ineligible until the beginning of the third (3rd) week of the spring semester.